Aghababaei/PhD-Seeker/README.md

 - [ ] Adding LinkedIn search to get informed directly from university professors
 - [X] Getting the keywords from command line instead of hard-coding the source
 - [X] Fetching pages simultaneously
+- [X] Checking the existence of the new updates and notifying the user
 - [ ] GUI support

 Installation